rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 such as handling huge documents with only a limited amount of memory, and processing elements as soon as they are parsed.
-In this post, I discuss the motivation behind my streaming parser implementations for JSON-LD and RDF/XML, their architecture, and the difficulties I experienced.
+In this post, I discuss the motivation behind my streaming parser implementations for JSON-LD and RDF/XML, their architecture, and I show some live examples.
 </p>
 <!--more-->